 T1 – Can play Ant Man if safe in first revealed location where his power won’t be affected.
 Keep in mind you will need to fill this lane, so if you are unsure, you can hold him to play on turn 4 alongside a 3-cost

 T3 – TONS of options open up here and there are too many possible plays to predict what you should do, but some things to keep in mind.
 Playing Cerebro can be done, especially if you can copy it with Mystique on turn 4, but you are letting your opponent know your deck type.
 If I only have Cerebro in hand and not Mystique I will often hold Cerebro until turn 4.
-Also, Nakia is possible, but you have to be careful you won’t boost anything in your hand about 4 or you will be stuck not being able to play it.
+Magick or Storm can be played also, but I recommend Magick over Storm and then Storm on Turn 6 to surprise opponent.
 Mister Fantastic is a very safe play here.

 T5 – Sera is the play here.
-An absolute must if you want to hit that explosive turn 6.
-The only reason not to play her would be if you don’t have her in hand.
+An absolute must if you want to hit that explosive turn 6 and possibly 7.
+If you haven’t played Magick and you need a turn 7 this is the last turn you can play her and get the extra turn.
 No Sera means playing another 3-drop, hopefully you are at least playing alongside Ant-Man or Cloak.

 The deck is incredibly fun to play but can be fragile and challenging at times.
 Luckily it seems like Scorpion is showing up less in the current meta as he can make matching up the power levels tough.
 Likewise, locations on the board that add or remove power are a challenge.
 You must be prepared to cut your losses and retreat when an opponent snaps if there are cards or locations that are not going to allow you to hit the 6 or 8 power level with almost, if not all, your cards.
 This isn’t so different than a normal Cerebro deck, but it is important to note.